kendicey/kendicey/README.md

 #Hi there 👋
-#This is Kendice, a student in the PDD ICT program in Douglas College, CA.
+#Kendice is a student in the PDD ICT program in Douglas College, CA.
 #🌱 learning C#, HTML, CSS, JavaScript

 <!--